Climate-based pepper planting guide for Saint-Jean-sur-Richelieu, Quebec

 Typical days to maturity 70–85

-Gardeners usually start indoors around March 18 and plant outdoors from about May 22.
+Peppers are usually started indoors around March 18 and planted outdoors during the normal local window of May 22 to June 1.
 Most varieties need about 70–85 days to reach maturity once they are in the garden.

 Gardeners can still grow peppers in Saint-Jean-sur-Richelieu, but success usually depends on treating earliness and warm placement as part of the plan rather than as nice bonuses.

-Within Quebec, Saint-Jean-sur-Richelieu usually reaches pepper planting time a little earlier than many comparable locations.
-That makes local site warmth more important than it would be where the seasonal margin is wider.
+Within Quebec, Saint-Jean-sur-Richelieu usually reaches planting time for peppers a little earlier than many comparable locations.

 Best local strategy: Use the earliest practical timing, favor quicker varieties, and avoid cooler exposed sites.